-WASHINGTON -- Jose Lobaton had managed only one hit against a left-handed pitcher this season, and the Nationals had concerns at the start of the National League Division Series that a right-ankle injury would hamper the switch-hitting Lobaton's ability to hit right-handed, which he said he hadn't done in about six weeks.
+WASHINGTON -- Jose Lobaton had managed only one hit against a left-handed pitcher this season, and the Nationals had concerns at the start of National League Division Series that a right-ankle injury would hamper the switch-hitting Lobaton's ability to hit right-handed, which he said he hadn't done in about six weeks.

 :: NLDS: Dodgers vs. Nationals coverage ::

 "I didn't think anybody could hit a home run out of left field today, the way that wind was blowing everything back," Nationals manager Dusty Baker said.
 "I mean, he had to hit it a ton."